d-krupke/dispersive_agp_solver/README.md

 - If the missing area is not empty, we find witnesses for the missing area and enforce at least of guard within the visibility range of each witness.
 This is again a simple OR-clause.

+## License

+While this code is licensed under the MIT license, it has a dependency on [CGAL](https://www.cgal.org/), which is licensed under GPL.
+This may have some implications for commercial use.